 Construction and Verification of an Automated Microcatalytic Reactor's Accuracy Using Solid Acid Catalysts

 Microreactors have made great improvements in reaction engineering research due to their ability to rapidly screen catalysts of interest for any desired chemistry.
 Evaluating the performance of a catalyst for a given chemical reaction usually requires a well-trained chemical engineer to continuously run and monitor multiple reactions in order to collect enough data to determine a certain reaction’s properties.
 The development of an automated microcatalytic reactor could significantly decrease the amount of manual labor and intensive training required to evaluate new catalysts for reactions, which do not have well known chemistries.
-The automated microcatalytic reactor will be housed within a gas chromatograph (GC), in which the GC inlet will contain the reactor and an automated liquid sampler (ALS) will deliver the reactant.
-The reactor will be a semi-continuous flow reactor with the ability to reach steady-state, inject the results, and quickly move on to new conditions.
-Once constructed, the automated microcatalytic reactor’s ability to obtain accurate data will be tested by running reactions with well-known chemistries, such as alcohol dehydration over solid acid catalysts.
-This will be performed by comparing reaction rates, activation energies, reaction orders and product selectivity to those in the literature.
-This validation will allow the automated microcatalytic reactor to potentially be standardized and be used in more diverse labs.
+The automated microcatalytic reactor was housed within a gas chromatograph (GC), in which the GC inlet contained the reactor and an automated liquid sampler (ALS) was used to deliver the reactant.
+The reactor is a semi-continuous flow reactor with the ability to reach steady-state, inject the results, and quickly move on to new conditions.
+Once constructed, the automated microcatalytic reactor’s ability to obtain accurate data was tested by running reactions with well-known chemistries, such as alcohol dehydration over solid acid catalysts.
+This was performed by comparing reaction rates, activation energies, and product selectivity to those in the literature.
+This validation starts to give the automated microcatalytic reactor the ability to potentially be standardized and be used in more diverse labs.

 Home Institution: Georgetown College